Maurice Margarot: Trial and transportation

 In December 1793, Margarot was arrested and charged with involvement in seditious practices.
 The trial overseen by Thomas Elder in his capacity as Chief Magistrate of Edinburgh in January 1794 was notable due to mob demonstrations in Margarot's favor.
 At his trial, Margarot defended himself with a speech described by the judge, Lord Braxfield, as itself being "sedition".
 He was found guilty, and along with four other radicals (later known as the "Scottish Martyrs to Liberty") was transported to New South Wales in May 1794 in the convict ship Surprize.

 Margarot was joined by his wife, but almost immediately a controversial and still mysterious set of events overtook the prisoners.
 Late in the voyage, Captain Patrick Campbell of the Surprize claimed to have been informed of a plan for mutiny and locked up several of the prisoners he was carrying, including Thomas Fyshe Palmer and William Skirving.
-The source for this claim was information provided by this ships' superintendent of convicts William Baker, a British loyalist who had taken a strong dislike to the four Scotsmen.
+The source for this claim was information provided by this ships' superintendent of convicts William Baker, a former marine who had taken a strong dislike to the four Scotsmen.
 Margarot was not locked up, and in his Narrative of the Sufferings of T.F.
 Palmer and William Skirving (1794) Palmer claimed that Margarot was in league with Campbell.
 No hearings were held, however, when the Surprize reached New South Wales later in the year.

 In New South Wales

-Upon arriving in Sydney, Margarot at once demanded his freedom from Lieutenant-Governor Francis Grose (British Army officer).
+Upon arriving in Sydney, Margarot at once demanded his freedom from Lieutenant-Governor Francis Grose.
 Maurice maintained that the process of transportation should discharge his sentence.
 His request was denied and although he had to remain in the colony, he was not liable for compulsory labour.

 As a political prisoner, Margarot enjoyed more freedom than other convicts and with his wife started a small farm.
-In letters to Colonial Office and friends he criticized the officers' power in New South Wales and urged the British government to re-evaluate it.
+In letters to Colonial Office and friends he criticized the colonial authorities of New South Wales and urged the British government to re-evaluate it.
 He was mentioned in a report of rebellion in September and October 1800 due to multiple claims of sedition.
 Margarot fell into further trouble with authorities, for example, claiming at several points to have been appointed by the British government to report on the mis-governance of the young penal colony.
 His home became a center for seditious events that included radical convicts and the Society of United Irishmen.
 Months later, Governor Philip Gidley King seized Margarot's papers, which contained republican sentiments, evidence of conspiracy with the Irish, and a forewarning of Australia succeeding America as a chief power in the world.

-His most notable run-in was in 1804, when he was suspected of involvement in the Castle Hill Rebellion run by the United Irishmen.
+His most notable run-in was in 1804, when he was suspected of involvement in the Castle Hill Rebellion led by the United Irishmen.
 Shortly after this, he was briefly sent to hard labor at the Newcastle, New South Wales settlement.
 He arrived early in 1806.
 The following years until his return to England in 1810 are blank.